magenta-aps/mox/doc/dev/wildcards.rst

 Wildcards
 =========

 When making a :ref:`SearchOperation` with wildcards, a lot happens.
-From the *button* of the stack it is as follows:
+Going from the *bottom* of the stack the following happens:

 In SQL the match between two strings is made with `ILIKE from PostgresSQL
 <https://www.postgresql.org/docs/9.5/functions-matching.html#FUNCTIONS-LIKE>`_.